 d.
 For areas designated as crucial or critical habitat, consultation and approval by the Wyoming Game and Fish Department shall be required for minimum stocking rates and planting arrangements of shrubs, including species composition.
 The approved shrub success standards shall be specified in the Reclamation Plan.
-Habitat shall be designated as crucial prior to the submittal of a permit application or any subsequent amendment.
+Habitat shall be designated as crucial For areas containing erucial habitat, designated as such prior to the submittal of a permit application or any subsequent amendment, or critical habitat the Wyoming Game and Fish Department shall be consulted about and its approval shall be required for, minimum stocking and planting arrangements of shrubs, including species composition.
 For areas determined to be important habitat, the Wyoming Game and Fish Department shall be consulted for recommended minimum stocking and planting arrangements of shrubs, including species composition, that may exceed the programmatic standard discussed above.
 Approval of shrub stocking plans by the Wyoming Game and Fish Department is not required for areas designated as important habitat.